The most important way to reduce poverty is to create jobs.

-Norfund’s investments contribute both directly and indirectly to the achievement of the UN Sustainable Development Goal, Target 8.5:
+Norfund’s investments contribute both directly and indirectly to the achievement of the Sustainable Development Goal no. 8.

-Norfund promotes job quality using the IFC Performance Standards (PS) on Environmental and Social Sustainability in our investment processes.
-The IFC PS is the key tool used by development finance institutions, such as Norfund, to assess the environmental and social risks of investments.
-One of the PS focuses on Labor and Working conditions and include provisions for issues such as workers’ rights, health and safety, and anti-discrimination and equal opportunity.
+Norfund promotes job quality using the IFC Performance Standards on Environmental and Social Sustainability in our investment processes.
+One of the Performance Standards focuses on labor and working conditions and includes issues such as workers’ rights, health and safety, anti-discrimination and equal opportunity.
 The standards are aligned with the ILO’s core conventions.

 Formal employment is defined by the ILO as “employment with a registered contract that commits the employer to pay relevant taxes and social security contributions on behalf of the employee, and that makes the employment relationship subject to standard labour regulation“.